 Disadvantages of Iterator

-- It does not support CRUD operation fully, like Update and create operation is not supported.
+- It does not support the CRUD operation fully, just like the Update and Create operation, which is not supported.

-- You can access the forward elements of a collection class — that why this is a unidirectional cursor.
+- You can access a collection class’s forward elements, so this is a unidirectional cursor.

-To overcome such a problem, Java programming language has introduced one more new type of cursor in Java 1.2 version that is ListIterator.
+To overcome such a problem, Java programming language has introduced one more cursor type in the Java 1.2 version: ListIterator.

 ListIterator

-Like Iterator, this also used to retrieve elements from collection class, but it’s for list implemented objects.
+Like Iterator, this also retrieves elements from the collection class, but it’s for list implemented objects.

 // Where l is any List Object ListIterator ltr = l.listIterator();